RobertTalbert/discretecs/MTH 225 Application Analysis Exam 2 solutions and notes.md

 ### Option 1

-Selecting a password under this system involves the following sequence of choices:
+Selecting a password under this system involves the following sequence of three choices:

 - First, pick the positions where the two vowels will go.
 - Second, pick the actual vowels that go in those positions.